Costs and Emissions Calculator: Heat pumps as an alternative for Minnesotans

 The following results assume that coal power plant retirements occur as stated in approved Minnesota utility integrated resource plans, and that non-scheduled coal plant retirements occur when they have fully economically depreciated.
 Other assumptions include that nuclear plants continue to operate and that renewable additions occur as stated in the most recent utility integrated resource plans (from 2017).
 Any energy deficits are met with two-thirds renewable resources and one-third natural gas resources.

-Under these assumptions, a cold-climate air source heat pump with electric resistance backup yields the lowest lifetime emissions, slightly better than a heat pump with a natural gas backup.
+Under these assumptions, a cold-climate air source heat pump with natural gas backup yields the lowest lifetime emissions, slightly better than a heat pump with electric resistance backup.
 The technologies with the highest lifetime emissions are propane furnaces and electric resistance heating systems.

 Replacing electric resistance heating systems and propane furnaces with cold-climate air source heat pumps (with electric or propane backup systems) is a better option from the perspectives of both emissions and operating costs.